mancej/ecs-flapping-container-detector/docs/deployment_guide.md

 Go through your `config.tfvars` file and configure your Flapping container detector as you'd like.
 Most of the default values are reasonable.

 ### Step 2

+Build & Deploy Your lambda: `./build_and_deploy.sh your_aws_profile_name`

+This will build your lambda, zip it, take a hash of it, and push it to your selected bucket.

+### Step 3

 Run Terraform apply with your config file: `terraform apply -var-file config.tfvars`